 - If the purpose is to get answers to questions you have, write them out ahead of time so you ask the right questions.
 If the questions are too broad it might derail the conversation.
 If too narrow, you might not get the information you need.

 Granted, some meetings will have multiple purposes within the agenda, that’s OK.
-You can also think through the different needs of your audience, and be sure to keep your communication clear and concise, Consider treating each meeting as an unique opportunity to engage and interact with each other around the specific purpose(s).
+Consider treating each meeting as an unique opportunity to engage and interact with each other around the specific purpose(s).
 All meetings don’t have to be the same if they are facilitated well.